willbeaufoy/powerplantsmap/README.md

+## App to scrape power plant data from wikipedia and display it on a map

+* List of current data sources included is in pageimporter/pageimporter.py
+* To check all sources and update them if they've changed run ./import_data.py update
+* To force update of one or many sources run ./import_data.py args where args can be 'all', or one or more country ids (from the PageImporter.pages dictionary)

-App requires a config.py in root containing the following:
+App requires a config.py in root containing the following in order to save and display data:

     import os